ckeditor/ckeditor4-docs/guides/dev/deep_dive/clipboard/README.md

 		}
 	} );

-As you can see &ndash; when user drags a widget its id is stored in the data under the `cke/widget-id` type.
-This allows to find and handle that specific widget instance on {@link CKEDITOR.editor#paste drop}.
+As you can see &ndash; when a user drags a widget its id is stored in the data under the `cke/widget-id` type.
+This allows to find and handle that specific widget instance on {@link CKEDITOR.editor#drop drop}.

 Another example can be found in the ["Drag and Drop Integration" sample](http://sdk.ckeditor.com/samples/draganddrop.html) where the  {@link CKEDITOR.plugins.clipboard.dataTransfer DataTransfer facade} is used to store an object with contact details that are dragged into editor from outside of it.

 	// When an item in the contact list is dragged, copy its data into drag and drop data transfer.
 	// This data is later read by editor#paste listener.
 	CKEDITOR.document.getById( 'contactList' ).on( 'dragstart', function( evt ) {
-		// ...

-		// Initialization of CKEditor's data transfer facade is a necessary step to extend and unify native browser capabilities.
+		// Initialization of CKEditor's data transfer facade is a necessary step to
+		// extend and unify native browser capabilities.
 		// Note: evt is and instance of CKEDITOR.dom.event, not a native event.
 		CKEDITOR.plugins.clipboard.initDragDataTransfer( evt );

 		var dataTransfer = evt.data.dataTransfer,
 			target = evt.data.getTarget();

-		// We pass an object with contact details.
-Based on it, the editor#paste listener
+		// We need to set some normal data types to a backup values for two reasons:
+		// * on some browsers this is necessary to enable drag and drop into text in editor,
-		// will create HTML to be inserted into editor. dataTransfer.setData( 'contact', CONTACTS[ target.data( 'contact' ) ] );
+		// * the content may be dropped in other place than editor. dataTransfer.setData( 'text/html', target.getText() );

+		// You can still access and use the native dataTransfer - e.g. to set a drag image.
+		// Note: IEs do not support this method... :(. if ( dataTransfer.$.setDragImage ) {
+			dataTransfer.$.setDragImage( target.findOne( 'img' ).$, 0, 0 );
+		}
 	} );

 	// ...